Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 1. The Wall Street Crash of 1929

-The stock market began right around 1600, and the first stock market crash was soon to follow.
-However, the Black Tuesday stock market crash that took place in 1929 remains the worst stock market crash in US history.
+The stock market began right around 1600, but the Black Tuesday stock market crash of 1929 remains the worst in U.S. history.

 Market Crash Survival Guide